andrasq/node-docs/node-timers.md

 Measured processing rates (millions of calls / second).
 "Qt" is the throughput of the same operation using `qtimers` instead.
+[`qtimers`](https://github.com/andrasq/qtimers) is an alternate implementation of the nodejs `timers` package, and is not tied to any one specific version of node (it is only partially working on node v0.8).

 The latest node (tested v5.10.1) is in many cases faster than node-v0.10.42 (but not all), and the advantage of `qtimers` over native has been greatly reduced.